EndPointCorp/end-point-blog/2016/11/02/making-cross-blogs-queries-in-multi.html.md

 ### Final thoughts

 WordPress is loved by many users.
 If you’re not just a user but also working with the code, there’s a number of traps you may fall into though.
-If I were to employ techniques that get advised as “WordPress usual/default/preferred”—I’d end up with a very unhappy client who’s be owning a very broken WordPress system.
-Fortunately, the set of WordPress tables isn’t casted in stone and you can freely extend it—as long as you’re cautious and know what you’re doing.
-Provided that these two prerequisites are met—WordPress is just a database backed platform—like any other.
+If I were to employ techniques that get advised as “WordPress usual/default/preferred”—​I’d end up with a very unhappy client who’s be owning a very broken WordPress system.
+Fortunately, the set of WordPress tables isn’t casted in stone and you can freely extend it—​as long as you’re cautious and know what you’re doing.
+Provided that these two prerequisites are met—​WordPress is just a database backed platform—​like any other.